-In the meantime, I’m estatic that the surgery is scheduled and I’m done with the expansions.
-Each expansion procedure got less scary, as I became more used to it, but I would still dread them, because it entails needles and saline and pressure and backpain.
+In the meantime, I’m ecstatic that the surgery is scheduled and I’m done with the expansions.
+Each expansion procedure got less scary, as I became more used to it, but I would still dread them because it entails needles and saline and pressure and back pain.
 So I’m very glad that they’re done.

 On to the state of my boobs.
 They look surprisingly natural under clothes.
 Naked is a whole other discussion, but let’s face it, no one except Mike and I (and the occasional doctor) will be seeing the girls without clothes on, so it’s really not relevant for the rest of the world.
 My plastic surgeon is really good, and I’m so lucky that I found a good one within my benefits network.
 The cost to date for all of the procedures (including reconstruction) is up to about $240,000 and there’s still this next surgery to include.
 It’s an outpatient procedure, but it will probably add at least another $20,000+ to the cost.
 Please let that health care bill pass so that everyone has access to health care benefits.

 There is definitely one plus to this whole thing.
 It’s going to be nice to wear skinny T’s in the summer, with no worries about bra straps, and think how cool I can be in the summer, without a bra.
 Given the hot flashes from the Tamoxifen, that’s a big plus!